Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 If we’re used to lower quality, it can often be harder to recognize higher quality when it comes along.

-So what does this have to do with love and dating?
+So what does this have to do with love and relationships?

 Frustratingly, many of us may find ourselves longing to be in a healthy, functional relationship with the romantic partner of our dreams, but believe that we wouldn’t know what this is because of our prior (or altogether lack of!) dating history.